Taken from DeeBear from http://www.depressionforums.org/forums/blog/1378/entry-21644-beware-whinny-venting-ahead/

 If you look back too far, you fall.
 If you look forward too far, you fall.

 But if you concentrate on one step at a time, you can stay on that wire a little longer.
-And when you fall, you can't see the light at the end of the tunnel because it's not there.

 You see the light high above your head, and wonder how you'll ever climb back out.
 It only takes a moment to fall, but it takes a long time to climb back out.